amoschou/laravel-remote-auth/README.md

 Authentication provided by a remote server for Laravel apps.

+## User registration and processes

+This package assumes that the only users who are authorised to use the app are already registered in the remote server.
+This is true if your organisation already uses LDAP, for example.
+There is no need for a separate user registration process.

+Likewise, there are no ‘reset password’ or ‘change username/name/email’ processes.
+To achieve this, users need to use your organisation’s existing procedures.

+## Drivers

+This package provides two drivers:
+* LDAP (This requires the LDAP extension in PHP)
+* DB

+The LDAP driver is appropriate if your organisation already uses an LDAP server.
+Users submit their username and password, and these are used to attempt authentication to the LDAP server.
+The app receives the result of this attempt as success or fail.
+If successful, a second request is also made to receive information about the user which includes their name, email address and ID number, and this information is stored in the app’s database.
+If this information has been changed on the LDAP server since the previous login, updates will be reflected in the app.
+The user’s hashed password is also stored in the database.
+Usually, this would not be used, but it is necessary for the DB driver to work.

+The DB driver is designed to be used as a backup, in case the LDAP (or other external) server is unavailable.
+Users submit their username and password, and these are checked in the app’s database like a traditional username/password system.
+As this requires the hashed password to exist in the database, a user must have logged in at some point previously using the external server driver.
+As the external server is unavailable at this login session, any changes which might exist about the user (name, email, etc) will not be reflected in the app.

 ## Getting started

 1. For a newish Laravel application, install by running: